How you can help migrating birds

 Canada warbler (Photo by Gerald Deboer)

-Just last summer, Environment and Climate Change Canada released the 2019 State of Canada’s Birds Report on behalf of the North American Bird Conservation Initiative (NABCI), a group made up of many organizations and agencies that are supporting efforts to conserve birds and their habitats.
+Environment and Climate Change Canada recently released the 2019 State of Canada’s Birds Report on behalf of the North American Bird Conservation Initiative (NABCI), a group made up of many organizations and agencies that are supporting efforts to conserve birds and their habitats.
 Looking at the population trends of over 400 birds since 1970, the report issued a grim warning: the diversity and abundance of Canada’s birds are declining.

 The report states that populations have declined due to habitat loss, unsustainable agricultural practices, climate change and pollution.
 But another crucial reason for bird mortalities taking place in our own backyards, is window strikes.